MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 ---
 ### Step 5: Run the Agent

-Replace `<license-key>` with the retrieved license key.
+Replace `<license-key>` with a valid license key retrieved from [step 3](#step-3-activate-your-license).
 See [configurations](./docs/Configurations.md#default-configurations) to find the default configurations the agent is set up with.

 #### **Run Without Console**